Installation and setup #

-You need to have the proper Intel drivers installed as well as the Kernel supporting QSV.
-The ffmpeg build has Intel QSV support (for CPUs limited to: Haswell, Broadwell, Skylake) but it is currently untested.
+You need to have the proper Intel drivers installed for your distro as well as the Kernel supporting QSV.

 BubbleUPnP Server will automatically attempts GPU transcoding if the requirements are met.
 Otherwise, or if GPU transcoding fails for whatever reason and nothing was transcoded yet, BubbleUPnP Server will fallback to software transcoding.

 To check if your setup is suitable for GPU transcoding, you can perform a transcoding test in ‘Settings > Chromecast Transcoding’.